Home

 -------- Felix Greuter and Margaret Surbeck --------

-By 1870, Felix and Margaret were living in Newark with their two small children, Felix Greuter Jr. , born in Newark on November 29, 1866 and Margaret (Maggie) Greuter, born in Newark on April 5, 1868.
+By 1870, Felix and Margaret were living in Newark with their two small children, Felix Greuter Jr., born in Newark on November 29, 1866 and Margaret (Maggie) Greuter, born in Newark on April 5, 1868.
 Felix Sr. was working as a "maker of harness ornaments."
-By 1880, he was employed as a "milk dealer" or Milk Man.
-He and Margaret were then living at 393 South 8th Street, with Felix Jr. (13), Maggie (12) and three more children, Herman Greuter, born July 8, 1874, Annie Greuter, born May of 1876, and Mary Greuter, born around 1878.
-Young Felix Jr. was employed as a "ledger maker", later as a "cigarmaker.".
+By 1880, he was employed as a "milk dealer" or milkman.
+He and Margaret were then living at 393 South 8th Street, with Felix Jr. (13), Maggie (12) and three more children, Herman Greuter, born July 8, 1874, Annie Greuter, born May of 1876, and Mary Greuter, born March 21, 1878.
+Young Felix Jr. was employed as a "ledger maker", later as a "cigar maker.".

 One year after the birth of Frank Jr., Maggie's father Felix Greuter died from pneumonia, on January 14, 1892.
 He was only 53 years old and left Maggie's mother Margaret a widow at 48.
-A few days before Christmas of that same year, Maggie's un-married 26-year-old brother, Felix Greuter, Jr. died, from pneumonia, just like his father.
-Margaret lost her husband and oldest son in less than one year.
+A few days before Christmas of that same year, pneumonia claimed the life of Maggie's brother Felix Jr. Margaret lost her husband and oldest son in less than one year.

 Two years later, Maggie would experience the same tragic turn of events as her mother.
 On February 8, 1894, little 3-year-old Frank Jr. died from meningitis.
 It was around this time that Maggie realized she was pregnant with her fourth child, when Frank Sr. died, on April 23.
 He was only 30.
-Father and son are buried at Woodland Cemetery in Newark.
-When daughter Marie Bauer was born on November 23, 1894, Maggie was left alone at 26 to raise little George, Anna and Marie.
+Like Felix Greuter and his namesake son, Frank and his son were are buried in the Greuter family plot at Woodland Cemetery.
+When daughter Marie Bauer was born on November 23, 1894, Maggie was left alone at 26 to raise little George, Anna, and Marie.

 By 1900, the two widows, Margaret (Surbeck) Greuter and her daughter Maggie (Greuter) Bauer were living at the family home on South 8th Street in Newark.
 Living with them were 17-year-old Charles Greuter and 15-year-old Henry Greuter, born to Margaret and Felix in 1881 and 1884 respectively; their daughter Annie and her husband Otto Bevensee and their children Henry Bevensee (4) and Frederic Bevensee (3); and Maggie's children Annie (12) and Marie (5).